 Also bear in mind that before you actually get down to matching, you will have to collect all the necessary data from the users through a quick and simple questionnaire.

-That being said, you can develop the algorithm that can set your product apart from other similar choices.
+That being said, you can develop a dating algorithm that can set your product apart from other similar choices.
 Tinder matches people on locations, Dine utilizes user’s favorite restaurants and Hinge matches individuals based on common friends.
 But instead of using all these factors, come up with something unique for your matchmaking algorithm.
 After all, your dating application shouldn’t be just another Tinder alternative.

-There are 4 matching algorithms:
+There are 4 matching dating app development algorithms:

 Similarity of location

 Lots of dating apps use GPS as the basis for matching.
 They generate a list of users in the vicinity and set distance limits on search, then they provide users with general facts about candidates before making a decision on breaking ice and starting communication.

 In such a scenario, algorithms are based on calculating the compatibility percentage by coinciding or matching answers asked by app bot.
 Even skipping the question might become the reason for matching in case a user and a potential candidate skipped ‘together’.

 Algorithms identifying patterns in preference and behavior are fed on data gathered from connected social networks profiles and analysis of likes comments and groups that users prefer.
 Incorporating this algorithm is associated with the employment of significant resources but the percentage of match accuracy justifies expenses.